pm-self-learning/PromptEngineeringExercises/APL2007M5BankAccount-Reliability/docs/project_overivew.md

-# BankAccount Application
+# BankAccount Reliability Application

 ## Overview
-The BankAccount application is a simple C# program that models a bank account.
+The BankAccount Reliability application is a C# program that models a bank account with a focus on reliability.
 It provides functionalities to manage account details, perform transactions, and calculate interest.
-This project is used to run prompts using GitHub Copilot and contains examples for prompt engineering.
+This project is used to demonstrate reliability-focused prompt engineering examples.

 ## Features
 - **Account Management**: Create a bank account with details such as account number, holder name, type, and opening date.